In Between da Sheets

 Tell 'em that it's Human Nature...

-This movie provoked thoughts about how we view older adults having a significant other, or how the slightest thought of an 80-year old being sexually active can at times seem taboo or unlikely in our minds.
-Hmmm, why is that?
-Could it be that we think sex in our 70's or 80’s is disgusting or too funny to believe?
-Maybe it's rooted with stereotypes that have always been used to support our thinking of a 70 and 80-year old being unable to have sex because he or she has an illness, a cognitive disability, or an issue with mobility?
-Or do we think at a certain age, sex will no longer be a desire?
-These limiting thoughts are so far from the truth for many older adults.
+This movie sparked reflection on our perceptions of older adults having romantic relationships or being sexually active, which can sometimes seem taboo or unlikely in our minds.
+Why is that?
+Could it be that we find the idea of sex in our 70s or 80s disgusting or amusing?
+Perhaps it's rooted in ageist stereotypes that suggest older adults can't be sexually active due to illness, cognitive disability, or mobility issues.
+Or do we believe that at a certain age, the desire for sex fades away?
+These limiting beliefs are far from the truth for many older adults.
 So, let me go ahead and drop some knowledge on you with regards to older adults and sexual intimacy, since I know we will all get “older” sooner than later and I’m sure none of us plan to stop getting the goods.

 What's Your Point, Christina?